 Here’s our ultimate guide to the best things to do in Kiama, one of the most beautiful coastal towns in New South Wales.

-Located just 2 hours south of Sydney, Kiama is a tranquil town set amongst some of the most incredible beaches and coastal vistas in all of New South Wales.
+Located just 2 hours south of Sydney along the Grand Pacific Drive, Kiama is a tranquil seaside town set amongst some of the most incredible beaches and coastal vistas in all of New South Wales.

-We recently travelled to Kiama for a week on our way to Jervis Bay, and quickly extended our stay to over a week as we completely fell in love with the place.
+We recently travelled to the Kiama area for a week on our way to Jervis Bay, and quickly extended our stay to over a week as we completely fell in love with the place.

 We packed our days with plenty to do to help bring you this epic list of the best Kiama activities and attractions.